github/opensource.guide/basics/project-bootstrapping/index.md

 ![](http://cl.ly/image/242S260f012S/Image%202013-11-05%20at%202.03.09%20PM.png)

 Once your project is on GitHub, we provide a linkable interface for every file in your project.
-This is Mike Bostock's popular [d3](https://github.com/mbostock/d3) project for javascript base data-driven documents.
+For example, this is Mike Bostock's popular [d3](https://github.com/mbostock/d3) project for javascript base data-driven documents.

 <a id="desktop" title="GitHub Desktop" class="toc-item"></a>
 ## GitHub Desktop